lacanoid/datalink/ROADMAP.md

 - ✔︎ dlurlcomplete() must include token
 - ✔︎ update trigger on dl_columns to call datalink.modlco()
 - ✔︎ optimize table triggers (do not install them if mco=0)
-- more compact datalink storage (use 1 letter keys)
 - throw errors if datalinker is not running when it should
-- create explicit datalink.exists function
-- skip curl for integrity='ALL' and check for files only with file_stat
+- skip curl for integrity='ALL' and check for files only with file_stat (file exists but is not readable by postgres)
 - handle // urls and paths better
 - datalinker: use config file
 - datalinker: revert files only when recovery=YES